himajin-no-tameiki/vtuber-tl-clip/Fusion_Expression.md

 Yes.

-All you have to do is start the expression with ":", and now you can write a multi-lin Lua code.
-You can define local variables and use control flow syntaxes like `if`, `for`, `while`.
+All you have to do is start the expression with ":", and now you can write a multi-line Lua expression.
+You can define local variables and use control flow constructs like `if`, `for`, `while`.
 Makes sure to `return` the resulting value like a function does.

-Example code that calculates the sum of numbers from 1 to 10 (I recommend writing code like this in a text editor and then copy&pasting in Fusion):
+Example code that calculates the sum of numbers from 1 to 10 (I recommend writing multiline code in a text editor and then copy & pasting to Fusion):

 ```Lua
 :x = 10